Reviews You Can Rely On

 Breathability

 Both shoes feature reinforced eyelets and a lace retainer, but very different ventilation and protection.
 The Freerider Pro (left) has perforations along the top of the toe box for ventilation and a reinforced mid-foot for added protection, but no mid-foot ventilation.
-In contrast, the GR7 (right), has a neoprene gator surrounding the angle, a highly reinforced toe box, and mid-foot ventilation.
+In contrast, the GR7 (right), has a neoprene gator surrounding the ankle, a highly reinforced toe box, and mid-foot ventilation.

 Credit: Byron Adams